 Also, when Troy finds Ryan with his girl by the pool and Ryan makes a comment about the brownies Gabriella's mom makes?
 Troy shuts him down hard.

 Ryan: Her mom, makes the best brow— Troy: I know, I've had them.

 Troy's song scream where he DANCES ON THE WALLS AND CEILING!!!
 That whole song in itself is a CMOA.
 It even doubles as Crowning Music of Awesome.

-"The Boys Are Back" wherein they use metal bars as samuri swords and hang with what looks like guerilla break-dancers.
+"The Boys Are Back" wherein they use metal bars as samurai swords and hang with what looks like guerrilla break-dancers.

 Also, when mini-Troy and mini-Chad dance.

 Speaking of upstaging: Rocketman is introduced as the annoying fanboy of fail, and, when told he actually has to go onstage as Troy in the musical, goes into shock (his best friend suspects he stopped breathing).
 After freaking out some more in his dressing room and missing his cue entirely, he rocks onstage, completely steals the scene from Sharpay, actually turns out to be a good singer in his own right, and gets an in-universe standing ovation.